How to make the most of your 5 days in Seville

 After breakfast, explore the ceramic shops of Triana and stroll towards the Torre Sevilla and the Torre Schindler.

-Torre Sevilla – here you’ll find an outdoor mall.
-It’s possible to have drinks at the top of this tower for great views over the city.
+Torre Sevilla – here you’ll find a small outdoor mall.
+I highly recommend heading to the mirador on the 37th floor for great views over the city (tower on the left)

-Torre Schindler – this is an observation deck (open ever day except Mondays) that offers great views over the city too.
+Torre Schindler – this is an observation deck (open ever day except Mondays) that offers great views over the city too (smaller tower in centre of photo)

 Isla de la Cartuja

 This small area along the banks of the Guadalquivir River barely registers with non-locals but it’s a gorgeous spot to spend the day.
-There are no food options so I recommend stopping in at the supermarket by the Torre Sevilla for snacks and water to get you through to the next meal opportunity.
+There are no food options so I recommend stopping in at the supermarket by the Torre Sevilla for snacks and water to get you through to the next meal opportunity if you are worried about your food intake.

 Centro Andaluz del Arte Contemporáneo